 16. CANCELLATION OF, OR AMENDMENTS TO YOUR SUBSCRIPTION TO THE SERVICES

-16.2 Subscription Fees will continue to be paid until cancellation.
-Until your subscription to the Services in cancelled by you using the process set out above; we will continue to deduct the applicable Subscription Fees from the nominated payment method in accordance with our usual collection procedures.
+16.2 Subscription Fees will continue to be paid until valid termination.
+Until the Contract is validly terminated pursuant to these terms; the Subscription Fees will continue to be payable and we will continue to deduct the applicable Subscription Fees from the nominated payment method in accordance with our usual collection procedures.

-16.4 Deletion of Customer Data during the cancellation process.
-All Customer Data related to your account will be deleted 3 months after the date of cancellation of your account.
+16.3 Deletion of Customer Data during the cancellation process.
+All Customer Data related to your account will be deleted 3 months after the date of termination of the Contract.
 Following such deletion neither you nor we will be able to recover the Customer Data (which includes, but without limitation, recipes, pricing, data and reports).
 You will have the option of printing off a copy of any recipes or images before your subscription to the Services is terminated.

 (a) all licences granted under these terms shall immediately terminate and you shall immediately cease all use of the Services and/or the Documentation;